Palmitoleic acid

-Palmitoleic acid, or (9Z)-hexadec-9-enoic acid, is an omega-7 monounsaturated fatty acid (16:1n-7) with the formula CH3(CH2)5CH=CH(CH2)7COOH that is a common constituent of the glycerides of human adipose tissue.
+Palmitoleic acid, or (9Z)-hexadec-9-enoic acid, is an omega-7 monounsaturated fatty acid (16:1n-7) with the formula CH3(CH2)5CH=CH(CH2)7COOH.
+It is a rare component of fats.
+It is a common constituent of the glycerides of human adipose tissue.
 It is present in all tissues but, in general, found in higher concentrations in the liver.

 It is biosynthesized from palmitic acid by the action of the enzyme Stearoyl-CoA desaturase-1.

 Animal and cell culture studies indicate that palmitoleic acid is anti-inflammatory, and improves insulin sensitivity in liver and skeletal muscles, but more studies are required to establish its actions in humans.
 Many of the effects of palmitoleic acid are due to its activation of PPAR-alpha.

-Dietary sources
+Natural sources

+Palmitoleic acid is found in trace amounts in most foods except for sardine oil, which contains 15% of this acid as a component of triglycerides.